ryan-kimber/multi-browserify/README.md

 You'll then be able to access the application at http://localhost:4000

 What we'd expect, is a page that says:

     Build with Browserify & Gulp
     A working version will display 'Hello World' to the right (not handlebars): Hello World A working version will also display 'JQuery' to the right: JQuery

 Instead, we get the following errors in the console:

- - Uncaught Error: Cannot find module 'angular'
+    Uncaught Error: Cannot find module 'angular'
- - Uncaught Error: Cannot find module 'jquery'
+    Uncaught Error: Cannot find module 'jquery'
+    ...and an angular instantiation error related to not finding a dependency.